MultiW/smoke-simulation/README.md

 ```
 // external objects
 const bool ball = true;
+...
+const bool bunny = false;
 ```

 To simulate smoke and bunny collision:
 ```
+const bool ball = false;
+...
 const bool bunny = true;
 ```

 ### Performance
-If the simulation is too slow, you can reduce the number of particles:
+If the simulation is too slow, you can reduce the number of particles with the following constant:
 ```
 // smoke particle count and initial location
 const int PARTICLE_COUNT = 10000;
 ```

-If the simulation is still too slow, consider simulating without a bunny object, and consider using the following setting to display simplified smoke particles.
+If the simulation is still slow, consider simulating without a bunny object.
+Also consider using the following setting to display simplified smoke particles.
 ```
 const bool useParticles = false;
 ```